 This is a difficult category to call.
 In the past, we’ve argued that Apple does the best job capturing lighting, coloring, and other details, but the latest Android smartphones are casting a lot of doubt on that assertion.
-Google’s Pixel 4 and Pixel 4 XL boast excellent cameras, but so do the iPhone 11 Pro and 11 Pro Max.
+Google’s Pixel 5 boasts an excellent camera, but so does the iPhone 12 Pro Max.

 The camera apps on both platforms are very good and very fast.
 For ease of use and best results without tweaking, the iOS camera app takes the cake.
 There’s more variation on Android simply because manufacturers tend to add their own camera apps with lots of features, some good, some a bit gimmicky.

-We used to grant this one to iOS for pure consistency, despite the strengths of phones like Google’s Pixel.
-However, times have moved on and a lot more Android manufacturers are able to put up a fight against Apple’s excellent cameras.
+We used to grant this one to iOS for pure consistency, despite the strengths of phones like Google’s Pixel and Samsung’s Galaxy.
+However, times have moved on, and a lot more Android manufacturers can put up a fight against Apple’s excellent cameras.
 This has to be a tie.

 If you use the Photos app in Android, then you can automatically back up all your photos and videos.
-There’s no doubt Google Photos is the best option, because it offers unlimited free storage, provided you don’t mind the 16-megapixel limit for images and the 1080p resolution limit for video.
 You can back up photos and videos at the original resolution with iCloud or Google Photos, but you only get 5GB of free space with iCloud, compared to 15GB with Google.